FarhanMS123/WebServer/README.md

     - middle function
       - Working with use function
     - last function
+    - Make your own plugin
+    - Add plugin to plugin.js
   - respond.js configuration
     - Reroute error
+    - Make your own template
     - Add an extension
     - Working with type
   - htconfig.js configuration